olssonjoakim/AskSpotify/README.md

 # AskSpotify
-Ask Spotify for recommendation based on your taste
+AskSpotify uses Spotify API to recommend music for you based on your taste

 An ASP.NET MVC application that asks a user for music interest and suggests the first 50 songs based on that information.